 - Businesses in the Netherlands stand out as leading enthusiasts for next generation connectivity: Dutch respondents were the most likely to regard connectivity as “extremely significant” for their businesses.

 - The energy and utilities sector views connectivity as very strategically important, especially, to be able to collect and interpret data for the purposes of meeting the energy demands of customers flexibly and efficiently.

-- Historically, the investment into connectivity has been led by the digital business sector.
+- Historically, the investment into connectivity has been led by the Tech, Media and Comms sector.
 Increasingly, physical sectors such as real estate, construction and transport are now also investing into connectivity.

 - Physical sectors are more likely to be adopting formal strategies and making investments into connectivity, suggesting that they are getting initiatives up and running.
-By contrast, businesses in the digital business sector, where connectivity is part of everyday business, are more likely to be building standalone divisions and investing in talent, suggesting growth of more established approaches.
+By contrast, businesses in the Tech, Media and Comms sector, where connectivity is part of everyday business, are more likely to be building standalone divisions and investing in talent, suggesting growth of more established approaches.